-- SENDCo to attend the SEN Secondary Transition meeting and discuss individual pupils with colleagues from their secondary schools, requesting that some pupils are placed with their friends to aid transition - Year 6 Annual Review meetings for those with High Needs Funding; secondary colleagues invited - Transition visits to the new secondary schools for some pupils, especially those with more complex or significant needs, ideally with a friend - Transition booklets are created for some pupils with more complex or significant needs with photos and information about the new school - Follow advice and recommendations from advisory teachers and therapists - Some children with more complex needs may benefit from some life skills eg organizing their own equipment, using planners - Y6 / Y7transition projects - PSHCE drug awareness / sex education/e-safety - Educational visits that raise expectations and experiences towards adulthood, e.g. residential trip - Additional school responsibilities
+- SEN Secondary transition meetings with Inclusion Manager in Summer Term to discuss individual pupils with colleagues from their secondary schools, requesting that some pupils are placed with their friends to aid transition. - Year 6 Annual Review meetings for those with High Needs Funding; secondary colleagues invited - Transition visits to the new secondary schools for some pupils, especially those with more complex or significant needs - Transition booklets are created for some pupils with more complex or significant needs with photos and information about the new school - Follow advice and recommendations from advisory teachers and therapists - Some children with more complex needs may benefit from some life skills eg organizing their own equipment, using planners - Y6 / Y7 transition projects - PSHCE drug awareness / sex education/e-safety - Educational visits that raise expectations and experiences towards adulthood, e.g. residential trip - Additional school responsibilities